 Cloud Provider Hub normalizes the way partners leverage VMware Cloud Services and offer them to their customers.
 Hub exposes a common means to consume, provision and manage customer access to these services, in order for the partners to offer unmanaged, partially managed or fully managed services to their customers.

-Cloud Provider Hub offers a Provider console, available via UI and API, for the partner to onboard and manage customers, manage service provisioning and access for customers, and perform usage and support management.
+Cloud Provider Hub offers a Provider console, available via graphical User Interface (UI) and API, for the partner to onboard and manage customers, manage service provisioning and access for customers, and perform usage and support management.
 Hub offers a Tenant console, which again is available via UI and API, for the partner’s customers to consume services provisioned by the partner.

 VMware Cloud on AWS on VMware Cloud Provider Hub